Hollow Earth: Seismic

 The picture of the structure of the Earth that has been arrived at through the study of seismic waves is quite different from a fully hollow Earth.
 The time it takes for seismic waves to travel through and around the Earth directly contradicts a fully hollow sphere.
 The evidence indicates the Earth is mostly filled with solid rock (mantle and crust), liquid nickel-iron alloy (outer core), and solid nickel-iron (inner core).

-Gravity
+Planetary creation

 Another set of scientific arguments against a Hollow Earth or any hollow planet comes from gravity.
 Massive objects tend to clump together gravitationally, creating non-hollow spherical objects such as stars and planets.
 The solid spheroid is the best way to minimize the gravitational potential energy of a rotating physical object; having hollowness is unfavorable in the energetic sense.
 In addition, ordinary matter is not strong enough to support a hollow shape of planetary size against the force of gravity; a planet-sized hollow shell with the known, observed thickness of the Earth's crust would not be able to achieve hydrostatic equilibrium with its own mass and would collapse.